Piotr1215/katacoda-scenarios/crossplane/crossplane-k8s-provider/intro.md

 What makes Crossplane so special?
 First, it builds on Kubernetes and capitalizes on the fact that the real power of Kubernetes is its powerful API model and control plane logic (control loops).
-It also moves away from Infrastructure as Code to Infrastructure as Data.
-The difference is that IaC means writing code to describe how the provisioning should happen, whereas IaD means writing pure data files (about Kubernetes YAML) and submitting them to the control component (about Kubernetes an operator) to encapsulate and execute the provisioning logic.
+It also moves away from Infrastructure as Code to Control Plane architecture.

+The difference is that IaC means writing code to describe how the provisioning should happen, whereas The control plane provides management and orchestration of services across an organization’s cloud environment.
+The control plane takes care of establishing policy.

-The best part about Crossplane is that it seamlessly enables collaboration between Application Teams and Platform Teams, by leveraging [Kubernetes Control](https://containerjournal.com/kubeconcnc/kubernetes-true-superpower-is-its-control-plane/) Plane as the convergence point where everyone meets.
+The best part about this approach is that it seamlessly enables collaboration between Application Teams and Platform Teams, by leveraging [Kubernetes Control](https://containerjournal.com/kubeconcnc/kubernetes-true-superpower-is-its-control-plane/) Plane as the convergence point where everyone meets.